 You can buy discount Universal Orlando Resort tickets in advance from authorized sellers which save time and money.

 These tickets can be printed or used on a mobile phone to go straight-to-the-gate.

 Stay at a Universal Orlando Resort Hotel for Early Park Admission

-- Early Park Admission begins one hour prior to the regularly scheduled park opening to either Universal Studios Florida or Universal’s Islands of Adventure, as determined by Universal Orlando.
-This will also apply to Universal’s Volcano Bay when it opens this summer.
+- Early Park Admission begins one hour prior to the regularly scheduled park opening to Universal Studios Florida, Universal’s Islands of Adventure, and Universal’s Volcano Bay as determined by Universal Orlando (check the calendar to verify which park this applies to during your stay).

 - Only a handful of rides and attractions will be open early.
 At the time of our visit to Universal Studios Florida, open attractions and rides during Early Park Admission included Despicable Me Minion Mayhem as well as Harry Potter and the Escape from Gringotts.

 - The line for the Hogwarts Express train opened a little early, too, during our visit.
 You should have a park hopper pass if you have a Harry Potter fan with you.
 This is the only way to ride the train which runs between both parks.
 You should do this as early in your day as possible as there are otherwise big lines for it throughout the day.